 An MBA student's life is derailed when he gets indicted in New York's largest gang takedown.
 A project by M.S.
 Documentary '18 student Stephanie Tangkilisan and winner of the Vital Projects Criminal Justice Grant.22 Months

 Sriphaphob Thanthong-Knight, '18 M.S.
-Stabile, sent FOIA requests to 50 states to find out whether state prisons were providing medication to thousands of inmates with Hepatitis C. He found that nationwide, roughly 97 percent of inmates with hepatitis C are not getting the cure, risking not only their health but also of others, as the disease is highly infectious.
+Stabile, sent FOIA requests to 50 states to find out whether state prisons were providing medication to thousands of inmates with Hepatitis C. He found that nationwide, roughly 97 percent of inmates with hepatitis C are not getting the cure, risking not only their health but also the health of others.

 Maya Kaufman, '18 Stabile M.S., examined the failures of a special unit of the New York Police Department to investigate car crashes.
 Her story led the Sunday Metro section of The New York Times.